DataSF/draft-publishing-standards/formats/reserved-column-names.md

 The following column names should be used only if they adhere to the definitions in this guide:

+@@TODO: finish this section and link to the relevant guidance

 * year
 * half\_year
 * quarter